This post may contain affiliate links. Please read our disclosure policy.

 It’s not technically the same as almond flour (as you’ll see in the next section) and can be called various things in-store like ‘ground almonds,’ ‘almond meal’ etc. However, there is a long list of ways that you can use almond meal in your diet.

-Super nutritious containing lots of healthy fats, antioxidants, fiber, protein (6g per 1/4 cup serving), vitamin E, and magnesium.
+Super nutritious containing lots of good fats, antioxidants, fiber, protein (6g per 1/4 cup serving), vitamin E, and magnesium.
 These work to lower blood sugar and cholesterol levels.
 As well as reducing hunger – to keep you full for longer.

 While it may seem like almond meal and almond flour are interchangeable, they are different ingredients.
 Whereas almond meal is made using plain untouched raw almonds, almond flour is made using blanched almonds (peeled).
 As a third option, you also have almond pulp – the leftover almond pulp after making homemade almond milk.